manuelCarlos/MovieMarquee/README.md

 ## Trying It Out

-- To successfully fetch data from TMDB, an API key is required.
+- To successfully fetch data from TMDB, an API key is required 🚨.
   Paste your key into the `MovieMarquee/TMDBData/Sources/TMDBData/Resources/apiKey.json` file, then build and run the app.

 ## Current Feature Set